crmfuze/sanity-ignite/README.md

-# Sanity Ignite by 10up
+# Sanity Medusa Ignite By Ambrosia Global

-A Sanity starter kit providing modern, clean designs for your content-driven websites.
+A Sanity Medusa Project providing modern, clean designs for your content-driven websites.
 Built with Next.js and Tailwind CSS.

 Out of the box it includes schema for pages, posts, categories, authors, and global settings.
 Pages are structured with a page builder that lets you compose a number of components: hero, CTA, post list, subscribe, content, etc.